canix1/managedpriv/content/english/blog/Finding Highly Privileged Accounts in ALC's - Part 1.md

 #### GRAPHICAL USER INTERFACE
-This clip show how to do the same thing from the graphical user interface.
+This clip shows how to do the same thing from the graphical user interface.
 It's really easy!

 Start ADACLScan.ps1 by either right-clicking it and select **Run with PowerShell** or run the following in the powershell window:
 ```powershell